acetrand/rate-my-skill/README.md

 # RateMySkills

 A project written in Angular 4 and TypeScript.
 Backend is provided through the service Backand.
+Much of the UI components are from Angular Material.

 The idea is that you can add and remove skills, and give each one a rate between 0-5.